Free Kitchen Hacks eBook

 Then, drop the battered mushrooms into the bowl full of panko, tossing them to ensure they are fully coated before dropping them into your hot oil.

-Drop your battered and coated oyster mushrooms in the hot oil and allow them to fry until you see the bottom turn golden brown (usually 3-5 minutes).
+Drop your battered and coated oyster mushrooms in the hot oil and allow them to fry until you see the bottom turn golden brown on both sides (you may need to flip them).

 Hot oil can splatter out of the pan and burn your skin, so just be careful!